GPUOpen-Tools/radeon_gpu_profiler/docs/source/settings.rst

 :ref:`Radeon GPU Analyzer and Radeon GPU Profiler interop<rga_rgp_interop>` for more information.

+**Driver experiment notification** Radeon GPU Profiler will display a notification banner under the main drop down menu of the user interface indicating when a loaded profile contains modified driver experiments.

 Themes and colors
 -----------------
 The profiler makes heavy use of coloring to display its information.